jundalisay/sp/content/en/social/supersociology/solutions/dogmism.md

 Terrorist attacks are based on a blind belief propagated by the founders of those terrorist societies.

-For example, Osama Bin Laden propounded a wrong and blind belief that terrorist attacks would drive Americans out of the Middle East.
-But in reality, it caused the Americans to flock into Iraq and Afghanistan as soldiers from 2003.
-It even caused his own death in 2011 through a US Navy Seal attack.
+For example, Osama Bin Laden propounded a wrong belief that terrorist attacks would drive Americans out of the Middle East.

+In reality, the 9/11 attacks caused the American soldiers to flock into Iraq and Afghanistan from 2003.
+- It even caused his own death in 2011 through a US Navy Seal attack.

 In the end, Bin Laden’s belief left everyone — himself, his friends and foes, Muslims and Americans alike — worse off.

-Clearly, if Bin Laden knew his own interest and could either look deeply into the root causes of his anger or have foresight of its consequences, then his mind would’ve never created such a belief in the first place.
+Clearly, if he knew his own interest and could either look deeply into the root causes of his anger or have foresight of its consequences, then his mind would’ve never created such a belief in the first place.

-If he could connect his idea of smashing airplanes onto tall buildings (`Idea 1`) with the idea of US revenge (`Idea 2`) that would hurt both himself and Islam in the end (`Idea 3`), then he would not have done what he did.
+If he could connect his idea of smashing airplanes onto tall buildings (`Idea 1`) with the idea of revenge against the US (`Idea 2`) that would hurt both himself and Islam in the end (`Idea 3`), then he would not have done what he did.

 David Hume knew that most humans have a weak ability to connect effect with ultimate causes, and causes with their long-term effects.